Esri/data-collection-dotnet/docs/README.md

 ### Multiple identify results

 When the user clicks or taps on the map, all of the map's layers and all of the map view's graphics overlays are queried.
-The results, if there are more than one, are shown in a list.
-The list shows each result's graphical representation (if applicable), popup title, and subtitle.
+The results are displayed in a list showing each result's graphical representation, popup title, and configured subtitle.

-> **Note**: Subtitles are not a standard part of the ArcGIS platform and require special attention to set up.
+> **Note**, subtitles are not a standard part of the ArcGIS platform and require special attention to set up.

 The subtitle is computed via an Arcade expression defined in the pop-up configuration's *Attribute Expressions* collection.
 To be displayable in the app, the attribute expression must have the alias or title set to `Subtitle expression`.

-> **Note**: The `Subtitle expression` is found by an exact string match.
+> **Note**, the `Subtitle expression` is found by an exact string match.
 Do not change the title when localizing the web map or for any other reason.

 ### Add feature rules